 - It will not upload or back up footage previously stored on the camera before the license was applied.

-- Copies of the video are stored on both the camera and the cloud.
+- Copies of the video are stored on both the camera (not applicable to MV2) and the cloud.
 The on-camera recording does not change.

 - Video files stored in the cloud are always continuous, 24/7 footage.

 - The dashboard prioritizes the camera over the cloud for video retrieval (unless the camera is unreachable by the cloud or the timestamp of the requested video file is older than what is supported).

 - If the camera goes offline, it will still record footage as long as it has power, but the cloud will not back up this footage until it regains a connection to the WAN.

 Note: During a WAN outage, a camera will only cache the last 30 minutes of video files for the cloud archive.
 Once connectivity is re-established, the camera will upload the cloud archive backlog.
 The camera's edge storage is not impacted during this type of outage.

 When cloud archive is enabled on a camera, and the camera is online, the data flow will follow the standard path: local and remote viewing devices will pull video directly from the camera's edge storage.
 A backup video file is stored in the cloud but not utilized in this case.

 When the camera is offline, or the timestamp for the video file exceeds the camera's edge storage capacity, all video will be viewed as a remote stream, with the viewing devices retrieving video data from the cloud.